Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001

-To further investigate the RPS process in ESO~137-001, we combine all the archived \textit{MUSE} data with our own observations to complete the full coverage of the galaxy and its whole stripped tails.
-The map of H$\alpha$ surface brightness has been adopted in \citet{Sun2021}, which compares the H$\alpha$ and X-ray emission from the diffuse gas in a large sample of RPS tails and reports a strong linear correlation between them.
+To further investigate the RPS process in ESO~137-001, we combine all the archival \textit{MUSE} data with our own observations to complete the full coverage of the galaxy and its whole stripped tails.
+The map of H$\alpha$ surface brightness has been used in comparisons between the H$\alpha$ and X-ray emission from the diffuse gas in a large sample of RPS tails \citep{Sun2021}.
 This research reveals the connection between the warm and hot phases in the stripped ISM and provides evidence of its mixing with the ICM.
 In this paper, we focus on the kinematic properties of the ionized gas and study their variations in ESO~137-001 and its stripped tails.
 Details about the \textit{MUSE} observations and data processing are described in Section \ref{sec:observations and data processing}.
 The kinematic maps of the ionized gas and the corresponding analyses of kernel density estimation are presented in Section \ref{sec:results}.
-In addition, we also compare the motions of gas and stars in the galaxy disk and explore how the gas kinematics change along the stripped tails.
+In addition, we also compare the motions of gas and stars in the galaxy disc and explore how the gas kinematics change along the stripped tails.
 Finally, discussion and conclusions follow in Section \ref{sec:discussion} and \ref{sec:summary}.
 Throughout this paper, we adopt the same distance and scale as used in \citet{Sun2010}, a luminosity distance of 69.6 Mpc and 1$\arcsec\ = 0.327$ kpc.
 As described in Section~\ref{sec:observations and data processing}, ESO~137-001's system velocity is fixed at 4647 km s$^{-1}$ from its central stellar spectrum.